 Our pick for best Chromecast laptop overall, the Flex 5 doesn't live up to the Acer Spin 713 in processing power or memory but doesn't need to.
 In our rave 5-star review of the Flex 5, we noted that it took opening 40 tabs, including some heavy-bandwidth pages, to make the Flex 5 crash; otherwise, it can handle a normal workload without any hiccups while costing far less.

 The standard model gets you an Intel i3 processor with 2.1GHz speed, 4GB of soldered memory, and 64GB of storage, and frequently goes on sale well below its already cut-rate price.
 Those numbers won't impress anyone, but ask yourself whether this laptop will be used for anything that requires more advanced specs.
 Anyone who wants a Prius-like Chromebook that never needs to turn on its fan will love this silently effective model.
+If you do want more power, the 14-inch model can give you extra memory and storage for a decent price.

 Where this device shines is in those kinds of intangibles.
 We appreciate that the bezels are large enough to grip while swapping between laptop and tablet modes but not so large as to be off-putting.
 Our reviewer lauded the keyboard as having a comfortable layout and key travel.
 The front-firing 2W speakers may get tinny at the highest volumes, but it's frankly impressive it hits the volume it does considering the price tag.
 It's about the same weight as more powerful laptops but is at least thin and compact, so it's easy to transport.
 And it has a USB-A port, so you don't need to carry an adapter with you.